green-party-dublin-central/nh-web/site/content/post/devplan.md

 Chapter 14: Land Use Zoning

 While hotel developments are welcome in the city it is my feeling that certain parts of the city (especially the North Inner City) are being overpopulated with hotels.
-Dublin City Council itself recently refused permission for a hotel on Capel Street (3609/20) because it was “exacerbating the existing overconcentration of hotel developments”.
+Dublin City Council itself recently refused permission for a hotel on Capel Street (3609/20) because it was “exacerbating the existing over concentration of hotel developments”.
 This decision was however overturned by An Bord Pleanála in part because the Dublin City Council’s “decision does not appear to be supported by any specific policy basis or an established density standard for hotels”

 In light of this ruling from An Bord Pleanála I would request that the Development Plan include density standards for hotels.
 It is not clear to me that Policy CEE28 is sufficient in this regard.
 Without such density standards parts of the city will tend toward primarily tourist use as opposed to a healthy mix.